Meet our Team

 In August 2015, Dr. Brown sold his practice to accept a position as a full time faculty veterinary clinical supervisor and professor at Mountwest Community & Technical College’s Veterinary Technology program.
 Although he thoroughly enjoyed educating future WV registered veterinary technicians, he was very happy to return to Purdue in the fall of 2020.

 Dr. Brown has two teenage daughters, Marin and Mckenna.
-He is joined by his girlfriend Joy, two King Charles Cavaliers, and one gigantic European Basset Hound named Winston.
+He is joined by his wife Joy, two King Charles Cavaliers, and one gigantic European Basset Hound named Winston.
 His interests include racquetball, golf, motorcycle riding, and watching his daughters play sports.

 Feel free to reach out to him anytime if you have questions about the Veterinary Nursing program.
 He and his experienced team are here to help you!